chinapedia/wikipedia.abstract.en/Page/Project_management.md

 Phased approach

 The phased (or staged) approach breaks down and manages the work through a series of distinct steps to be completed, and is often referred to as "traditional"[28] or "waterfall".[29]
-Although it can vary, it typically consists of five process areas, four phases plus control:Project_Management_(phases).png
+Although it can vary, it typically consists of five process areas, four phases plus control:

 1.  initiation
 2.  planning and design